gregorwolf/pg-beershop/README.md

 Then run:

+`npm run docker:run:cds`

+If you stopped this docker container you can start it again with

 `npm run docker:start:cds`

 to start the image _gregorwolf/pg-beershop:latest_ from hub.docker.com.
 If you want to run your own image run che command you find in _package.json_ with your image.
 Finally publish the created image with: